Resources for Lent

 - Wednesday of Holy Week — Wednesday, April 5.
 Midday Eucharist service at 12:30pm, with the sanctuary opened at 12:00 for quiet contemplation.

 - Maundy Thursday — Thursday, April 6, 7:00pm.
 Joint service with Church of the Cross at our building (112 Medina St).
 Nursery childcare is available with registration.

 - Good Friday — Friday, April 7, 12:00pm and 7:00pm.
 At 12:00pm we will have a traditional Anglican prayer book Good Friday service consisting of scripture readings, songs, a sermon, and prayers; at 7:00pm we will do our Seven Last Words service consisting of parishioners sharing their stories interspersed with silence and song.
+The 7:00pm service will be livestreamed here, but will not be available for later viewing.
 Nursery childcare is available at both with registration: 12pm, 7pm

 - Easter Sunday — Sunday, April 9.
 7:30am, 9am, and 11am.
 Nursery childcare will be available at the 9am and 11am services.